This post was most recently updated on June 4th, 2020

 Don’t come to Cyprus if your intention is just to earn money

 Do you remember in the beginning I was saying that I was an idiot?
 Here is why:

-When I got work for 2 days, I thought I would be getting works like these on a daily basis.
+When I got work for two days, I thought I would be getting jobs like these on a daily basis.
 I thought my life is set in Cyprus now.
 I started daydreaming.

-Unfortunately, after that work, I didn’t get any work for the next 3 months.
+Unfortunately, after that work, I didn’t get any job for the next three months.
 If the police would have caught me while I was working, I might be in Jail now because I was working illegally.
 Worst of all, I didn’t even know I was illegally working.

 I started looking for jobs.
 They said, “come when you have a pink slip”.
-After I got my pink slip, people started saying, “come when you are here for more than 6 months“.
+After I got my pink slip, people started saying, “come when you are here for more than six months.”

-I waited for 6 months and then I again re-tried.
-This time, they said, “you are a student so we cannot give you a full-time job, and we already have a lot of people for part-time, so SORRY!”
+I waited for six months and then I again re-tried.
+This time, they said, “you are a student, so we cannot give you a full-time job, and we already have a lot of people for part-time, so SORRY!”